bjknee/python_code_editor/README.txt

 Using the application:
     - Type python code into the text area and press "Run" to execute the code.
-You should see the output under the form
+You should see the output under the form.
     - To save a code snippet, run your code to ensure it outputs correctly.
 Then press "Save Code Snippet", you should be notified in the text area that your code snippet has been